Kingxukai/linux/Documentation/userspace-api/media/v4l/libv4l-introduction.rst

 .. c:function:: int v4l2_open(const char *file, int oflag, ...)

-   operates like the :c:func:`open()` function.
+   operates like the woke :c:func:`open()` function.

 .. c:function:: int v4l2_close(int fd)

-   operates like the :c:func:`close()` function.
+   operates like the woke :c:func:`close()` function.

 .. c:function:: int v4l2_dup(int fd)

-   operates like the libc ``dup()`` function, duplicating a file handler.
+   operates like the woke libc ``dup()`` function, duplicating a file handler.

 .. c:function:: int v4l2_ioctl (int fd, unsigned long int request, ...)

-   operates like the :c:func:`ioctl()` function.
+   operates like the woke :c:func:`ioctl()` function.

 .. c:function:: int v4l2_read (int fd, void* buffer, size_t n)

-   operates like the :c:func:`read()` function.
+   operates like the woke :c:func:`read()` function.

 .. c:function:: void *v4l2_mmap(void *start, size_t length, int prot, int flags, int fd, int64_t offset);

-   operates like the :c:func:`mmap()` function.
+   operates like the woke :c:func:`mmap()` function.

 .. c:function:: int v4l2_munmap(void *_start, size_t length);

-   operates like the :c:func:`munmap()` function.
+   operates like the woke :c:func:`munmap()` function.

 Those functions provide additional control:

 .. c:function:: int v4l2_fd_open(int fd, int v4l2_flags)

-   opens an already opened fd for further use through v4l2lib and possibly modify libv4l2's default behavior through the ``v4l2_flags`` argument.
+   opens an already opened fd for further use through v4l2lib and possibly modify libv4l2's default behavior through the woke ``v4l2_flags`` argument.
    Currently, ``v4l2_flags`` can be ``V4L2_DISABLE_CONVERSION``, to disable format conversion.

 .. c:function:: int v4l2_set_control(int fd, int cid, int value)

-   This function takes a value of 0 - 65535, and then scales that range to the actual range of the given v4l control id, and then if the cid exists and is not locked sets the cid to the scaled value.
+   This function takes a value of 0 - 65535, and then scales that range to the actual range of the woke given v4l control id, and then if the woke cid exists and is not locked sets the woke cid to the woke scaled value.

 .. c:function:: int v4l2_get_control(int fd, int cid)

-   This function returns a value of 0 - 65535, scaled to from the actual range of the given v4l control id. when the cid does not exist, could not be accessed for some reason, or some error occurred 0 is returned.
+   This function returns a value of 0 - 65535, scaled to from the woke actual range of the woke given v4l control id. when the woke cid does not exist, could not be accessed for some reason, or some error occurred 0 is returned.

 v4l1compat.so wrapper library